-xxx is a 1- to 3-digit decimal number from 0

-through 255.
-This number represents the

-number of filemarks to skip to reach the OS/32

-file.
-When the number of filemarks is

-entered, followed by a carriage return, the

-8kb LSU program loads OS/32 from the file

-beginning after the last filemark skipped.

-• Hard Disk Device
+- xxx is a l- to 3-digit decimal number from 0 to 255.
+This number represents the number of filemarks to skip to reach the OS/32 file.
+When the number of filemarks is entered followed by a carriage return, the 8kb LSU program loads OS/32 from the file beginning after the last filemark skipped. - Hard Disk Device is a 1- to 4-character volume name of the disk containing OS/32.
+The BOOT loader program reads and displays the existing volume name to the system console. filename.ext is a 1- to 8-character filename, followed by a 1- to 3-character extension.
+After filename.ext is entered followed by a carriage return, the 8kb LSU program loads OS/32.

-If an 8kb LSU supported disk device name is entered as a response, the following prompt is displayed on the system console:
+If an 8kb LSU-supported disk device name is entered as a response, the following prompt is displayed on the system console: